codeGROOVE-dev/policy/README.md

 We back up critical systems daily to geographically distributed, encrypted storage to ensure your data is always safe.
 We make it a point to never rely on stored user data, so there isn't much for us to lose.

 ### Change Management

-All production changes require clear documentation and a rollback plan before implementation.
+Production changes require clear documentation and a rollback plan before implementation.
 Development work is always kept completely separate from our production environment.
+All changes are reviewed via automated systems.

 ### Compliance Management
 We are actively working towards SOC 2 and GDPR compliance, verified by annual independent audits.
 We are committed to tracking and fixing all violations on a clear schedule.